xxsiddharth1/VITinity-backend/README.md

 # VITinity
-Community application for students of VIT bhopal.
+Community application for students of VIT Bhopal.